-Course Title & Code Credits Eligibility Pre-requisite

-Course Criteria of the

-Lecture Tutorial Practical/ Course

-Practice (if any)

-DSE- 6 4 3 1 0 Class 12th Nil
+Course Title & Code Credits Credit Distribution of the Course Eligibility Criteria Pre-requisite of the Lecture Tutorial Practical/ Practice Course (if any) DSE- 6 PSYCHOLOGY OF DISABILITY 4 3 1 0 Class 12 th Pass Nil

-PSYCHOLOGY OF Pass

-DISABILITY

 - To learn the nature and concerns related to disability in India - To assess definition based conundrums around the concept of disability. - To understand the heterogeneous nature of disabilities - To comprehend the scope and relevance of Psychology of Disability as a field, especially in India - To critically examine models relevant to the Psychology of Disability and understand their manifestations in everyday life.